-Message Queue Telemetry Transport (MQTT) is a publish/subscribe messaging transport protocol for use on top of the TCP/IP protocol.
+Message Queuing Telemetry Transport (MQTT) is a publish/subscribe messaging transport protocol for use on top of the TCP/IP protocol.
 It is simple, lightweight, and open.
 These characteristics make it ideal for use in many situations, including constrained environments such as for communication in Machine to Machine (M2M) and Internet of Things (IoT) contexts.

 MQTT infrastructure is easily scalable and therefore used for communication of thousands of devices.
 It can be used to transmit sensor data, device states, tracking information, events, configuration data and much more.

 SEGGER’s MQTT Client works with any MQTT Broker which adheres to the v3.1.1 standard.
 This makes it possible to add it to an end application with full confidence that everything will simply work.

 Sample applications and demos are available for all popular brokers.
 A Microsoft Windows sample can be used to see just how easy it is to work with SEGGER’s MQTT Client.

 SEGGER has developed the MQTT Client emMQTT from scratch to keep stack usage as small as possible and memory requirements to a minimum.

 - Full MQTT version 3.1.1 support